QuentinCG/GSM-TC35-Python-Library/README.md

   - Get the port name (you can find it out by calling `python GSMTC35/GSMTC35.py --help` from the root of this repository)
   - Load your shell or python script

+Note: If you want to install test dependency and execute the library test, the command is `python setup.py test`

 ## How to use in shell

 ```shell